Personnel

 Akira started in the lab as an undergraduate student studying the effect of temperature on lipid desaturation in adipocytes under the mentorship of Dr. Hiro Mori.
 He has now gained considerable expertise in bioinformatics, and is integral to the MacDougald lab’s handling of large datasets.
 Outside of work, Akira enjoys soccer, karate, and astrophotography.

-Isabel Hermsmeyer , Visiting Student
+Isabel Hermsmeyer , Graduate Student Research Assistant

 Isabel joined the MacDougald lab in May 2022 as a visiting student from her home department of Anthropology where she is currently working on her PhD, as well as an MPH with the School of Public Health.
 Isabel's research interests include the evolution of human adiposity and the adaptive functions of adipose tissues in humans and nonhuman primates.
 Outside of work, Isabel enjoys live music, watching horror movies and eating Taiwanese food.